Reform measures

 Who determines if it is material?

 That assessment will be made by the registered tax practitioner in the first instance.
-If the matter comes up in a compliance setting, the TPB will consider all the relevant facts and circumstances to ascertain whether the false or misleading statement is material (as well as all of the elements of section 15) and whether there has been a breach by the tax practitioner in question.
+If the matter comes up in a compliance setting, we will consider all the relevant facts and circumstances to ascertain whether the false or misleading statement is material (as well as all of the elements of section 15) and whether there has been a breach by the tax practitioner in question.

 How do you determine ‘reasonably ought to know’